Data Mapper Editor

 Sub Mappings

-A sub mapping is a named intermediate value computed once inside the data mapper and reused across multiple output fields.
-Select + Add Sub Mapping at the bottom of the inputs panel to create one.
-A sub mapping behaves like an additional input row: give it a name and a type, fill in the expression that produces its value, and then drag it onto any output field that should use the computed value.
+A sub mapping is a named intermediate mapping computed once inside the data mapper and reused across multiple output fields.
+Select + Add Sub Mapping at the bottom of the inputs side to create one.
+A sub mapping behaves like an additional input field.
+Use sub mappings to avoid repeating the same computation across many output fields, or to break a complex transformation into named steps.
+See Sub Mappings.

-Mapping canvas
+Mapping area

 Auto Map